North London’s best local parks

 Opens 24 hours.
 Barbecues allowed?
 Yes, but only in designated areas which can't be reserved.

 Why go?
-It has just about everything you’d expect from a 200-acre patch of grass in Zone 4, plus a few things you absolutely wouldn’t.
+It has just about everything you’d expect from a 200-acre patch of grass, plus a few things you absolutely wouldn’t.
 It's home to London’s biggest maze, for a start, as well as a collection of hundred-year-old, life-size dinosaur sculptures, a children’s farm and a racetrack for remote-control cars.

 Top tip If snow settles in winter, you can use the park’s gentle slopes for ski practice.